jackfletch/jackfletch.com-frontend/pages/blog/committime.md

 title: "Committime"
 slug: "committime"
 date: "2019-08-07T03:33:41.571Z"
 description: "Ever wanted to quickly change the commit or author date of an unsigned git commit?
-Worried recruiters will discover your late-night code obsession or your significant other will find why you missed their call by tracking git commit times?
+Worried recruiters will discover your late-night code obsession?
 Look no further."
 ---

+**Altering git commit times is generally a poor idea and is certainly not a best practice.**
+**The ideas herein help understand the internals of git; please do not use them for any serious matter.**

-_Note: This tool will not work with cryptographically signed commits, an industry best practice._
+_Note: This tool will not work with cryptographically signed commits._
-_It is intended to be used with local commits only._
 _See [this stackoverflow answer](https://softwareengineering.stackexchange.com/a/212216) for a brief overview of why signing commits is important._

 ## What

 Git's best and worst features involve changing history.
 Anyone can change _commit_ history.
-It's good to be aware of how to do so.
+It's good to be aware of git's internals.

 Each commit has an associated author date and committer date.
 A regular `git log` only shows the author date.